 To qualify for selection, all non-English language films must have an English-subtitled screening copy available.

-Please submit your film via the online submission platforms.
+Please submit your film via the online submission platform, FilmFreeway.

-If selected, DCPs must arrive at the Festival by Friday 20 October.
-By prior arrangement, prints may be delivered by hand by the filmmaker.
+If selected, DCPs must arrive at the Festival by Friday 19th October, latest.
+By prior arrangement, DCPs may be delivered by hand by the filmmaker.
 Please mark the aspect ratio of the film clearly on the container of the screening copy.
 The cost of shipping prints to the Festival is borne by the sender.
-The Festival will pay for one-way onward shipping of prints.
-By prior arrangement, prints can be forwarded to another festival immediately after Cork.
+The Festival will pay for one-way onward shipping of DCPs.
+By prior arrangement, DCPs can be forwarded to another festival immediately after CFF.
 The Festival does not pay screening fees for submitted films.

 All prints will be insured for the period that they are in the Festival’s possession.
 In the case of loss or damage during this period, the Festival is only responsible for the replacement value of the print.
 Only prints in perfect condition for projection will be accepted under these conditions.